Skip to content

 STEP-BY-STEP SEWING TUTORIAL

-First, before you start, making sure to apply the interfacing (if using) to the appropriate fabric pieces.
+First, before you start, make sure to apply the interfacing (if using) to the appropriate fabric pieces.

 SEWING FRONT ZIPPER POCKET